 The Medebach Mountain Trail passes through Medebach Bay bird sanctuary, a special protection area under European law.
 Many hours of sunshine and the hilly countryside have earned the region the title ‘Tuscany of the Sauerland’.

-The historical farmhouse 'Fresenhof' (1708) with its barn (1658) is one of the loveliest half-timbered buildings in the Upper Sauerland.
+This historical farmhouse (1708) with its barn (1658) is one of the loveliest half-timbered buildings in the Upper Sauerland.

 Two useful shortcuts for using the zoom function of your browser: